Automatic number-plate recognition in the United Kingdom: The ANPR CCTV network

-Some cameras may be disguised for covert operations but the majority will be ordinary CCTV traffic cameras converted to read number plates.
-Every police force will also have a fleet of specially fitted police vans with ANPR cameras.
-All data generated is fed to The National ANPR Data Centre.
+Whilst some covert cameras are in use, most are standard CCTV cameras that were modified to be able to identify number plates.
+All British police forces were to be given dedicated ANPR vehicles, with all the data generated being fed The National ANPR Data Centre.

-One camera can cover many motorway lanes.
-Just two ANPR devices, for instance, cover north and south movements through the 27 lanes of the Dartford crossing toll area on the Thames.
-Whiteley said the intention eventually was to move from the "low thousands" of cameras to the "high thousands".

 National ANPR Data Centre

 The National ANPR Data Centre stores all ANPR data feed from the various police forces, currently it does not take data from CCTV networks in the UK.
-It is based at Hendon in north London, on the same site used for the existing Police National Computer.
-In March 2006 the National ANPR Data Centre could store 50 million number plate 'reads' per day, to be expanded to 100 million 'reads' per day within a couple of years.
-The time, date and place of each vehicle sighting will be stored for two years.
+It is based at Hendon in north London, on the same site used for the Police National Computer.
+In March 2006 the National ANPR Data Centre claimed they could store 'reads' of up to 50 million number plates per day, with plans to expand capacity to 100 million reads in subsequent years.
+Vehicle sighting data is by default stored for two years.
 At the present 27 million clocks a day, over 18 billion ANPR records would be recorded every year.
 According to the National Policing Improvement Agency 25,000 hits per day against the ANPR database generate a transaction against the Police National Computer.

 Crosschecks

-The National ANPR Data Centre is connected to the Police National Computer to provide up-to-date lists of vehicles connected by the police to crimes such as burglary or theft of petrol.
+The National ANPR Data Centre is connected to the Police National Computer to provide up-to-date lists of vehicles connected by the police to crimes.

 Other crosschecks will include insurance-industry data to identify uninsured drivers, vehicles without a valid MoT test certificates, vehicles who have failed to pay for valid vehicle excise duty, and/or with vehicles with unlawful number plates.

 The National ANPR Data Centre allows analysis across police force boundaries.
-If a vehicle enters the ANPR network, the police should have an image of it entering the area, which may also show the driver and passenger.
+If a vehicle enters the ANPR network, the police should receive a photograph of the vehicle entering and leaving the zone.
 As the data generated is stored for two years the police argue criminals could be identified and linked to vehicles.